mkarner07/mkarner07.github.io/_posts/2024/2024-02-15-Making-the-Most-of-Meetings-4-Easy-Rules.md

 excerpt: "According to Forbes there are 55 million meetings each day - and half of them are a waste of time."
 excerpt_separator: "<!--more-->"
 categories:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
+  - Leadership as a System

 tags:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
-  - Leadership
+  - Leadership as a System
   - Business
   - Lean
   - Communication